 Professor Bernard Oxman is one of the world's top experts on the laws of the sea and currently sits on the International Tribunal for the Law of the Sea.

-Professor Mary Doyle is co-director of the University's Center for Ecosystem Science and Policy and teaches property, land use and water law.
+Professor Emerita Mary Doyle was co-director of the University's Center for Ecosystem Science and Policy and teaches property, land use and water law.

 Professor Richard Williamson teaches introductory and advanced courses in environmental law, courses and seminars on international environmental law.